jtara1/tele/README.md

 password: admin
 ```

-The configuration adds a data source for Loki in Grafana.
-Just click Explore, select Loki, and start querying your logs.
+The configuration adds data sources for Loki & Prometheus in Grafana.
+Just click Explore, select one, and start querying your logs.
+Or, add visualizations under Dashboards.

 ## TODO